Xelabus: Fleet

 Xelabus initially operated a fleet of seven vehicles which had grown to around 40 vehicles in October 2019.

 In 2017, Xelabus ordered several 8.9m ADL Enviro 200s from Mistral Bus and Coach sales, an investment of over £0.5 million.
 A year later, they took delivery of three Wright Gemini Volvo B5LHs for the Itchen College contracted routes in April 2018.

 In 2022, another order was placed for two second hand Mercedes-Benz Tourismos for the coach operations of the company.
 Also that year, Xelabus took delivery of a pair of Alexander Dennis Enviro400 MMC double-deck buses.

-Incidents
+In 2024, the parent group expanded their coach operations with the order of two AOS Grand Toro coaches.

+Depot fire

 A fire broke out in the depot during the evening of 13 March 2011.
 Several vehicles were damaged with three being destroyed in the fire.
 Firefighters arrived at the scene and were able to prevent the fire from spreading to a nearby two-storey building.
-Hampshire police investigators believed it may have been a deliberate attack on the company.
+Hampshire police investigators believed it may have been a deliberate attack.

-On 16 November 2019, a bus on a service collided with an 88-year-old man in Hedge End.
-The man was taken to Southampton General Hospital where he died from his injuries.

-On 1 July 2021, a not in service bus caught fire on Southampton road in Eastleigh.
-There was no one on board, except the driver and no one was injured.